CaptCardoso/Subreddit-Classifier/README.md

 ---
 ## Problem Statement
 There has been talk on the similarities between starwars and startrek universe.
 Some people say that writers use the same kind of keywords in both films.
-By using Natural Lanuage Processing, this project seeks to clarify the conversation.
+By using Natural Language Processing, this project seeks to clarify the conversation.

 ---
 ## DATA